judasgutenberg/Disturbatron/README.md

 The Disturbatron is reliable laugh-getter when demonstrated to friends or even inlaws, though your spouse will eventually get annoyed.

-This is how the wires on the Raspberry Pi ended up looking (sorry, it's out of focus!).
+This is how the wires on the Raspberry Pi Zero ended up looking (sorry, it's out of focus!).
 ![alt text](disturbatron_pins.jpg?raw=true)